Zeo666/AllTheRoles/README.md

 \
 **NOTE**
 - You can use abilities while being invisible, only moving will make you visible again
-- Impostor, Neutral or Crewmate roles can have this Modifier
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|